Bonus story from Dark Things Between the Shadow and the Soul

-Because there is no such thing as glory in death on a battlefield.
+On the battlefield, there is no such thing as glory in death.

 There is only death.

 In The Mahabharata, the greatest epic of Indian mythology, one of the more famous legends is of Abhimanyu, Arjuna’s son, who was killed in battle at the age of sixteen.
-He perished in the unbeatable battle formation called the Chakravyuh against more experienced fighters.
-During battle, he was routed completely, in the end, was left to fight only with a chariot wheel -because all his weapons were destroyed by enemy fire.
+He perished in the unbeatable battle formation called the Chakravyuh, against more experienced fighters.
+During the battle, he was routed completely.
+In the end, all he had left to fight with was a chariot wheel, all his weapons were destroyed by enemy fire.

 Abhimanyu had always seemed fascinating to me.
 Killed at sixteen and already a father (his wife was pregnant when he died) Abhimanyu’s son would go on to inherit the throne the Mahabharata war was fought for.
 So essentially, you could say that of all the Pandavas, he won.

 If this story interested you, do check out my book for more!